sudocrystal/scc-compsci/new-faculty-shoreline.md

 ## Check your classroom for
 - [ ] Appropriate software (IDE, etc)
 - [ ] Enough seats for number of students
+- [ ] Knowing how to lock/unlock the door using the hex wrench

 ## People to Know
 - Crystal, Tenure-track CS